farizzlf/sedot-wc/README.md

 # sedot-wc
-processing customer data for toilet suction services
+processing customer data for toilet suction services.
+The data contained in it is only Number, Name, Latitude, Longitude, Type.